 Under the hood, the phablet is said to get powered by two octa-core processors – one of them rumored to be Qualcomm’s Snapdragon 835, while the other is said to be Samsung’s in-house Exynos 8995 processor.
 These processors are to be accompanied with 6GB, or possibly 8GB of RAM.
 In terms of storage, the Galaxy Note 8 is said to pack 128GB of built-in storage plus microSD expandability.

 Other rumored features include a much-improved S-pen that is supposed to come with its own speaker.
-Besides, the rumored Galaxy Note 8 is also expected to come with a personal Digital Voice Assistant.
+Key sources suggest that Samsung has upgraded the S-Pen with enhanced capabilities such as currency conversions and full sentence translation.
+In addition, it’ll also get the ability to pin handwritten notes to the Always On display.
+Besides, the unannounced Galaxy Note 8 is also expected to come with Bixby Voice Assistant along with improved split-screen multitasking.